 Linus Blanket Service Project

-As a result of their research and field trips, students wrote proposals for community service project.
+As a result of their research and field trips, students wrote proposals for community service projects.
 Out of the many ideas generated, the Linus Project, which supports making blankets for critically ill and abused children, was selected.
-On Thursday, October 18th Middle College students walked to Silver Springs Park pavilion to measure, cut, and tie 30 fleece baby blankets.
+On Thursday, October 18th Middle College students walked to Silver Springs Park pavilion to measure, cut and tie 30 fleece baby blankets.
 While the weather proved to be chilly, students shared smiles and laughter while completing the blankets knowing that their efforts would bring a little extra warmth and comfort to a critically ill child in need of a special “lovey.”